migsszz/MediData/README.md

 ## Setup

 1. Create a project at [supabase.com](https://supabase.com).
 2. In the Supabase SQL editor, run [`supabase/schema.sql`](supabase/schema.sql) to create the `patients`, `encounters`, and `medications` tables with row-level security enabled for authenticated users.
-This script is safe to re-run after future schema changes — it drops and recreates its own policies.
+This script is safe to re-run after future schema changes, it drops and recreates its own policies.
 3. To enable the guest/demo mode (see below), go to Authentication > Sign In / Providers and turn on **Allow anonymous sign-ins**.
 Skip this and "Try the demo" on the login page will just show an error — everything else still works.
 4. In Supabase's Project Settings > API, copy the **Project URL** and **anon public key**.
 5. Copy [`src/environments/environment.template.ts`](src/environments/environment.template.ts) to `environment.ts` and to `environment.prod.ts` (set `production: true` in the latter), then fill in your values.
 Both real files are gitignored since they hold your project's credentials.